 But getting to these eggs.
 Before I made them, I thought they would be difficult.
 Nope, turns out they are super easy.

+In case you are wondering, we have been back to that restaurant since then.
+I have never seen my admirer again, but it did give us a funny story that we talk about every time I make these.
 A word of caution – Scotch Eggs are really FILLING!
 If you don’t have a big appetite, you might want to share.
 Now who you share it with, I’ll leave that up to you.

 Scotch Eggs with Buttered Herb Grits